robweber/ha-betabrite-sign/README.md

 ### Examples

-The simplest message contains a static variable, and hence won't be updated after the sign is loaded.
-Variables are set with the `data` tag.
+The simplest message contains a static variable, within the main queue.
+This won't be updated after the sign is loaded.

 ```
 display:
   main:
+    queue:
       - message:
           - static_text
         mode: "rotate"
         color: "rainbow1"
 ```

 Below is an example with dynamic variables and multiple variables combined.